-Goals Strategies Health Service Deliverables Due Comments Better Access Better Access Care is always there when people need it More access to care in the home and community People are Plan and invest Unlock innovation Unlock innovation Provide easier access Develop innovative emergency and waitlist management processes to further reduce inequality and target those most in need.
-End Q4 We developed new processes for emergency and waitlist management that focus on early intervention, personcentred care and oral health promotion.
-The statewide general waitlist longest wait time has reduced from 54.01 months to 42.97 months, a reduction of 25%.
-We also focused on stratifying consumers into care pathways based on urgency, need and risk of deterioration of oral health. connected to the full range of care and support they need There is equal access to care Ensure fair access Increase use of the Child Dental Benefits Schedule (CDBS) to improve the access of eligible Victorians to oral health care - particularly preschool children that currently do not access care.
+Goals Strategies Health Service Deliverables Due Comments Better Access Better Access Care is always there when people need it More access to care in the home and Plan and invest Unlock innovation Unlock innovation Develop innovative emergency and waitlist management processes to further reduce inequality and target those most in need.
+End Q4 We developed new processes for emergency and waitlist management that focus on early intervention, person- centred care and oral health promotion.
+The statewide general waitlist longest wait time has reduced from 54.01 months to 42.97 months, a reduction of 25%. community People are Provide easier access We also focused on stratifying consumers into care pathways based on urgency, need and risk of deterioration of oral health. connected to the full range of care and support they need Ens There is equal access to care Ensure fair access Increase use of the Child Dental Benefits Schedule (CDBS) to improve the access of eligible Victorians to oral health care - particularly preschool children that currently do not access care.
 End Q4 In 2017-18, 60,000 children used CDBS.
-Of that number, 4000 more preschool children (0-4) used CDBS than in 2016-17.
-Continue to work with the department to maximise any Commonwealth funded programs to improve the access of eligible Victorians to oral health care.
-End Q4 After receiving confirmation of funding for Q1-Q4 Additional Funding grants, we conducted expressions of interests and confirmed agency funding allocations.
+Of that number, 4000 more preschool children (0-4) used CDBS than in 2016-17. department to maximise any Commonwealth funded programs to improve the access of eligible End Q4 After receiving confirmation of funding for Q1-Q4 Additional Funding grants, we conducted expressions of interests and confirmed agency funding allocations.
 The National Partnership Agreement on Public Dental Services for Adults was signed between State and Commonwealth in January 2018.
-All statewide activity targets were achieved.
-Identify, implement and integrate appropriate digital solutions to improve consumer, Q3 We implemented the single sign-on solution at DHSV improving ease of access to devices. staff and partner experiences. Ω4 DHSV provisioned the Clinical Integration Engine platform to integrate consumer information between Titanium and our digital radiology platform.
-Q4 We investigated the use of cognitive intelligence to support the development of health outcome measures.
+All statewide activity targets were achieved. integrate appropriate digital Ω3 We implemented the single sign-on solution at DHSV improving ease of access to devices. Ω4 DHSV provisioned the Clinical Integration Engine platform to integrate consumer information between Titanium and our digital radiology platform. Ω4 We investigated the use of cognitive intelligence to support the development of health outcome measures.
 We extended teledentistry across the state improving access to specialist services for people living in remote and rural locations.
 Undertake the National Adult Oral Health Survey in Victoria on behalf of the department.
 End Q4 DHSV is leading the Victorian arm of the National Study of Adult Oral Health.
 In partnership with 28 community dental agencies, 1278 participants have been examined from a total sample of 1740 participants.
 To date, 60% (917) of metro participants and 51% (361) of regional participants have been examined.
 Outreach will be completed by December 2018.
 The information will be used to inform government oral health policies and programs.